compusciencing/compusciencing.github.io/_posts/2018-10-08-how-to-write-a-post.md

 After you submit your post via a pull request, it will be reviewed and you might be asked to fix grammar or some of your text.
 This will be done using the [GitHub pull request functionality](https://help.github.com/articles/about-pull requests/) (see also [Creating a Pull Request](https://help.github.com/articles/creating-a-pull-request/)).

 Once the review process is complete, you should delete the git branch you created to make your post.
+You can delete your remote branch on GitHub by clicking the "Delete branch" button that appears on the pull request after it has been merged.

+You can delete your local branch with the following:

 ```bash
 git branch -d post-how-to-post